 Related: Hockey Goalies – A Breed Apart

-Weekes gave way to Martin Gerber and eventually a rookie who, much like Irbe, would put the team on his back and this time, win the Stanley Cup Finals.
-Cam Ward has been the Hurricanes goaltender ever since that run in 2006, only recently supposedly replaced as the starter by Scott Darling, but not really.
+Weekes gave way to Martin Gerber and eventually a rookie who, much like Irbe, would put the team on his back and this time, win the Stanley Cup.
+Cam Ward was the Hurricanes goaltender ever since that run in 2006, and was replaced as the starter in 2017 by Scott Darling, but not really.
+Darling’s well-documented problems gave way to Petr Mrazek and Curtis McElhinney working together to backstop the Hurricanes’ playoff run to the Eastern Conference Final

 The fans of the Hurricanes will point to O’Neill, Francis, Rod Brind’Amour, and a host of others as former greats that helped the team stabilize and mature in North Carolina.
 But, if they had not had the gritty, determined play of Irbe, their history would not be nearly as great as it has been.
 The small, determined Latvian made a hockey team in North Carolina great, and stabilized them with success in the early going.